 - a.
 The overall condition of the structure appeared satisfactory. - b.
-The interior of the culvert was inspected.
+The interior of the culvert was not inspected due to elevated water depth and flow.
 Cracking in the ceiling was present in previous inspections and does not appear to have changed. - c.
-Spalled concrete (approx. 4 inch x 4 inch) noted at top of wing wall section at downstream right (east) side; there has been no change to the top of the wing wall since the 2007 inspection. - d.
+Spalled concrete noted at multiple locations at the top of the wing wall sections and in one location near a railing connection; there has been no change since the 2007 inspection. - d.
 The last Bebo culvert section on the downstream end has separated at the top of the section.
 The joint gap appears to be wider between the last two sections and there are signs of pressure points where the last section has pushed against the top of the two wing walls, the east side had some concrete fractured out in the last few years, potentially due to the movement.
 This should continue to be monitored. - e.
-Storm sewer pipe entering Bebo from left (west) side has exposed rebar and could use some mortar around the pipe to form a better seal to the Bebo.
+Storm sewer pipe entering Bebo from left (west) side has exposed rebar.

-- Repair/patch storm sewer connection entering Bebo section on west side of culvert. - Monitor cracks in the Bebo arch sections and the road surface during future inspections. - Monitor spalling at the top of the wing wall at the downstream right (east) side and last joint gap between the last two sections on the downstream end.
+- Repair/patch exposed rebar at storm sewer connection entering Bebo section on west side of culvert.
+Place grout or mortar over exposed rebar to form better seal. - Monitor cracks in the Bebo arch sections and the road surface during future inspections. - Monitor spalling on top of the concrete headwall near wing walls and railing connections.